 Solution 13: Check Your Software Updates

 Check if your TV has the latest software updates.
 This is very important because sometimes new updates solve certain problems that might be happening to you.
-So, you should check if there is a new software update and install it to see if that helps.
+So, you should check for a new software update and install it to see if that helps.

-If this does not work, make sure that your TV is not blocking any updates.
-You have to go to settings and then choose about my TV.
-Next select Software update, select Check for updates, and choose ‘yes.’
+If this does not work, ensure your TV is not blocking updates.
+You have to go to settings and then choose my TV.
+Next, select Software update, check for updates, and pick ‘yes.’